smarter-sh/community/committee-code-of-conduct/incident-process.md

 - Preferring non-punitive punishments when possible
 - Prioritizing the safety of individuals to support the overall health of the community
 - Prioritizing education and coaching for those involved, when possible
-- Prioritizing the protection of contributing members of the Kubernetes project over external parties.
+- Prioritizing the protection of contributing members of the Smarter project over external parties.
 This does not mean that we protect people with a higher number of commits or more seniority in the project, however.

 In general, the committee strives for unanimous consensus before taking an action.